frontendpatterns/frontendpatterns.dev/src/content/patterns/code-splitting.md

 ---
 # Code Splitting

-Break application code into smaller bundles loaded on demand to reduce initial load time.

 ## Problem

 Without this pattern, the premise that breaking application code into smaller bundles loaded on demand to reduce initial load time falls apart, and small changes trigger cascading regressions.